ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 # Connect Azure Data Factory to a Git Repo

-This is the first part of the document and it entails connecting an Azure Data Factory with a Git repository.After completing this section you will have one Azure Data Factory configured with a Git repository.
-If you also need multiple environments you can move to the second part i.e.**Setting up Azure DevOps Pipeline for publishing releases to multiple environments**, otherwise you can skip it.
+This is the first part of the document and it entails connecting an Azure Data Factory with a Git repository.
+After completing this section you will have one Azure Data Factory configured with a Git repository.
+If you also need multiple environments you can follow the second part i.e. **Setting up Azure DevOps Pipeline for publishing releases to multiple environments**, otherwise you may skip it.

 ## Prerequisites